rnewland/exercise/sample.md

 Git manages your files.

-GitHub hosts your files.
+GitHub hosts your files remotely.
 But there are alternatives to GitHub.
 GitHub is the most popular.